rukavinaet/blog/readme.md

 # -RUKAVINAET'S BLOG- repository

-Hi, and wellcome to the official GitHub repository of my blog, located at; https://rukavinaet.blog.
+Hi, and welcome to the official GitHub repository of my blog, located at; https://rukavinaet.blog.

 ## Write Your story, get heard!
 Submit your story to stories@rukavinaet.blog